 The Examination Regulations prescribe specific dates and times for submission of the required elements of coursework to the Examiners (1.
-One piece of Engineering & Society Coursework; 2.
-A set of twelve reports of practical work as specified in the Course Handbook (normally each individual report within the set has been marked already as the laboratory course progresses - penalties for late submission of an individual practical report are prescribed in the Course Handbook and are applied prior to any additional penalties incurred under the provision of the present Conventions.); 3.
-A Team Design Project Report and associated oral presentation: 4.
-A set of four Industrial Visit Reports as specified in the course handbook: 5.
-A report on the work carried out in either the Advanced Characterisation of Materials module or the Introduction to Modelling in Materials module; and 6.
+One piece of Entrepreneurship Coursework; 2.
+A set of reports of practical work as specified in the Course Handbook (normally each individual report within the set has been marked already as the laboratory course progresses - penalties for late submission of an individual practical report are prescribed in the Course Handbook and are applied prior to any additional penalties incurred under the provision of the present Conventions.); 3.
+A Team Design Project Report and associated oral presentation; 4.
+A set of reports on Industrial Visits and Talks as specified in the course handbook; 5.
+A report on the work carried out in the Introduction to Modelling in Materials module; 6.
+A report on the work carried out in either the Characterisation of Materials module or the Atomistic Modelling module; and 7.
 A Part II Thesis).
-Rules governing late submission of these six elements of coursework and any consequent penalties are set out in the 'Late submission and non-submission of a thesis or other written exercise' clause of the 'Regulations for the Conduct of University Examinations' section of the Examination Regulations (Part 14, 'Late Submission, Non-submission, Non-appearance and Withdrawal from Examinations' in the 2018/19 Regulations).
+Rules governing late submission of these seven elements of coursework and any consequent penalties are set out in the 'Late submission and non-submission of a thesis or other written exercise' clause of the 'Regulations for the Conduct of University Examinations' section of the Examination Regulations (Part 14, 'Late Submission, Non-submission, Non-appearance and Withdrawal from Examinations' in the 2021/22 Regulations).
 A candidate who fails to submit an element of coursework by a prescribed date and time will be notified of this by means of an email sent on behalf of the Chair of Examiners.